FG orders more capacity building for Enugu Dental College

 “We are providing facilities to the Dental College Enugu to help train the students better, just as in other healthcare institutions; we have to produce more healthcare workers to meet the demand of our healthcare workforce.

-“The college has done well but there is still room for improvement, my advice is that I want the Rector to begin to increase the capacity to admit more students.
-We have young brilliant Nigerians who want to go to school.
-They want to study courses that will be productive for the country and society at large.
+“The college has done well but there are still rooms for improvement, my advice is that I want the Rector to begin to increase the capacity to admit more students.
+We have young brilliant Nigerians that want to go to school.
+They want to study courses that will be productive to the country and society at large.

 “I know the Rector has built the students’ population base, but he should double it.
 This is a beautiful campus and it has space.
 It just has to continue to explore the capacity so that you can provide more opportunities to train more Nigerians so that at the end of the day the country will be the beneficiary of the quality products from this institution,” Alausa said.